-Natural Resources staff instituted a decontamination protocol for vehicles, equipment, and work-wear used in aquatic environments in 2012 after determining that field work activities were likely the primary vector of hydrilla spread in Cleveland Metroparks.
+Natural Resources staff instituted a decontamination protocol for vehicles, equipment, and workwear used in aquatic environments in 2012, after determining that field work activities were likely the primary vector of hydrilla spread in Cleveland Metroparks.
 Decontamination has numerous benefits and should be part of any field work protocol- not only can it help prevent the spread of invasive species between sites, it can also prevent transmission of many zoonotic diseases.
-Decontamination stations were set up at Rocky River Management Center, Brecksville Maintenance Center, and the Watershed Stewardship Center in West Creek.
+Decontamination stations were set up at Rocky River Management Center, West Creek Maintenance Center and the Watershed Stewardship Center in West Creek.
 Stations consist of 110 gallon rubber tubs filled with a 2% bleach solution, scrub brushes, and boot picks.
-All run-off is contained in a catch basin or enters a sanitary sewer system.
-In 2014 mobile decontamination kits were put together and distributed to Natural Resources staff to be used in the field between sites.
-In 2015 field decontamination was expanded further with the addition of small spray bottles of bleach that can easily be carried in a field pack and used on minor equipment such as hand tools, nets, and specimen containers.
-The protocol in its entirety can be found in Appendix C. Other local agencies, including the Cuyahoga Board of Health, have adopted the decontamination protocol for their field work activities.
+Run-off is contained in a catch basin or enters a sanitary sewer system.
+In 2014, mobile decontamination kits were put together and distributed to Natural Resources staff to be used in the field between sites.
+In 2015, field decontamination was expanded further with the addition of small spray bottles of bleach that can easily be carried in a field pack and used on minor equipment such as hand tools, nets, and specimen containers.
+In 2017, field decontamination expanded to include a large tub and backpack sprayers filled with decontamination agent Virkon as a mobile cleaning station.
+Cleveland Metroparks conducted HACCP training with other local agencies in 2017 including- Cuyahoga County Board of Health, Ohio Geese Control, and Northeast Ohio Regional Sewer District, who have adopted Cleveland Metroparks best practices for decontamination.
+The protocol in its entirety can be found in Appendix D.